INDUSTRY INSIGHTS Β· 2026

 • AI agents β‰ chatbots.
 Agents understand context, retrieve verified answers from your knowledge base, and handle multi-step conversations autonomously.

-• RAG (Retrieval-Augmented Generation) is the technology that eliminates hallucinations and keeps AI agents grounded in your actual documentation.
+• RAG (Retrieval-Augmented Generation) helps reduce hallucination risk by grounding AI agents in your actual documentation.

 1. What Are AI Agents for Customer Service?

 An AI agent for customer service is an autonomous system that goes far beyond traditional chatbots.
-While chatbots follow scripted decision trees and pattern matching, AI agents use large language models (LLMs) combined with retrieval systems to genuinely understand customer questions and formulate accurate, contextual responses.
+While chatbots follow scripted decision trees and pattern matching, AI agents use large language models (LLMs) combined with retrieval systems to interpret customer questions and formulate contextual responses from connected sources.

 Think of the difference like this: a traditional chatbot is a vending machine β€” it only works if you press exactly the right button.
-An AI agent is more like a knowledgeable colleague who can access all your company's documentation, understand the nuance of what a customer is really asking, and provide a thoughtful, accurate answer.
+An AI agent is more like a knowledgeable colleague who can access all your company's documentation, understand the nuance of what a customer is really asking, and provide a sourced answer or escalation path.

-In 2026, AI customer service agents have evolved to handle:
+In 2026, AI customer service agents are most useful for:

 • Complex, multi-turn conversations β€” remembering context from earlier in the chat